-Why apply ecology to schools?
-Ecology is the most resilient and stable system that we know of.
+Ecology is the most resilient and stable system know to us.
 Ecosystems are self-replicating, self-propagating, and self-maintaining.
-As natural systems increase in complexity and resiliency over time, they use resources more effectively by cycling them through tens of thousands of interactions.
+Natural systems increase in complexity and resiliency over time and use resources effectively by cycling them through tens of thousands of interactions.
 As it turns out, the web of life is a net held together by connections.
-This net is not unlike the social connections of a school, links between concepts, or the neurons that make up our minds.
+It I may draw a comparison, an ecological network is not unlike neural connections in the brain or – perhaps more abstractly – links within the curriculum, or social networks of our schools and communities.

-- differentiated instruction and approaching outcomes from multiple learning angles to ensure that each student is likely to experience concepts in a form that is accessible to them.
+- Differentiated instruction and approaching outcomes from multiple learning angles to ensure that each student is likely to experience concepts in a form that is accessible to them.